-Indicate in the pull down box if the project is a Capital Construction (CC) or Capital Renewal (CR) project request.
+Indicate if the project is a Capital Construction (CC) or Capital Renewal (CR) project request.

-(2) Institution Signature Approval/Date: Is the name and date of approval of the Institution's president or his/her designee.
+(2) Institution Signature Approval/Date:

+Is the name and date of approval of the Institution's president or his/her designee.
 Signing off for Institution approval means that the signer affirms the head of the Institution has knowledge of the request, its total dollar amount, and its purpose.
-It also affirms that the form is complete and the dollars and cost summary is accurate.
+It also affirms that the form is complete, and the dollars and cost summary is accurate.

-Line F: (1) Year First Requested: List the first fiscal year this project was requested, whether appropriated or not.
+Line F: (1) Year First Requested:

+List the first fiscal year this project was requested, whether appropriated or not.
 This will inform all reviewers of how long it has been seeking funding.

-- (2) CDHE Signature Approval/Date: The final reviewed and accepted version is signed and dated, manually or electronically, by CDHE. - Line G: (1) Priority Number: Enter the governing board's priority ranking for the current year project request and indicate how many current year project requests are ranked and submitted (i.e. 1 of 5).
+The final reviewed and accepted version is signed and dated, manually or electronically, by CDHE.

+Line G: (1) Priority Number:

+Enter the governing board's priority ranking for the current year project request and indicate how many current year project requests are ranked and submitted (i.e. 1 of 5).